Hasherino/inventor_system/README.md

 * Error response (gear not found):
     * Code: 404 Not found
     * Content: "Sorry, gear not found"
+* Error response (lending to yourself):
+    * Code: 400 Bad request
+    * Content: "You cannot lend gear to yourself."
-* Error response (user not found):
+* Error response (user owns the gear):
+    * Code: 400 Bad request
+    * Content: "This user owns this gear."
+* Error response (not holding the gear):
-    * Code: 404 Not found
+    * Code: 400 Bad request
-    * Content: "Sorry, user not found"
+    * Content: "You do not currently hold this gear."
 * Error response (gear already has a request):
     * Code: 400 Bad request
     * Content: "Gear already has a request"